athertahir/deep-learning-time-series-forecasting/chapter_12/Lab10.md

 you learned:

-     How to develop a framework for grid searching ETS models from scratch using walk-forward validation.
+    - How to develop a framework for grid searching ETS models from scratch using walk-forward validation.

-ˆ How to grid search ETS model hyperparameters for daily time series data for births.
+- How to grid search ETS model hyperparameters for daily time series data for births.

-     How to grid search ETS model hyperparameters for monthly time series data for shampoo sales, car sales and temperature.
+    - How to grid search ETS model hyperparameters for monthly time series data for shampoo sales, car sales and temperature.

 12.9.1 Next